Quasiparticle projection method for dynamically unstable Bose-Einstein condensates: Special case:

 \subsection{Imaginary spectrum}

-When the spectrum acquires imaginary components, the standard mode expansion fails because the normalization condition in Eq.~\eqref{eq:normalization_condition_real_eigenvalue} cannot be satisfied, as the inner product vanishes even for $k' = k$; namely, $\braket{ u_{k} | u_{k'}} - \braket{ v_{k} | v_{k}} = 0$ (see, e.g., Ref. \cite{wu2003,nakamura2008}).
+When the spectrum acquires imaginary components, the standard mode expansion fails because the normalization condition in Eq.~\eqref{eq:normalization_condition_real_eigenvalue} cannot be satisfied, as the inner product vanishes even for $k' = k$; namely, $\braket{ u_{k} | u_{k}} - \braket{ v_{k} | v_{k}} = 0$~\footnote{From Eq.~(2.23) of Ref.~\cite{fetter1972}, which we rewrite as $(\varepsilon_k - \varepsilon_{k'}^*) (\braket{u_k | u_{k'}} - \braket{v_k | v_{k'}})=0$, it can be inferred that, when the spectrum has an imaginary component, the second term must vanish identically.
+See also, e.g., Refs. \cite{wu2003,nakamura2008}.}.
 The origin of this apparent failure is that one has to properly define the left eigenvectors for this case.
 Considering that now $\varepsilon_{k}^{*} = -\varepsilon_{k}$, spectral property \ref{item:p1} implies that the right eigenvectors can be written as

 with eigenvalues $\pm\varepsilon_{k}$, respectively.
 The corresponding left eigenvectors can be chosen as (see spectral property~\ref{item:p4})

 where the factor $\mathcal{N}_{k}$ is introduced to ensure that the normalization condition,